 A step up from Room Arranger would be something like Home Designer by Chief Architect.
 Maybe if I was making a comic with lots of interior scenes in a modern setting that would be an interesting and perhaps better way of doing it than using Blender.
 I haven’t got anything like that in mind though, I’m more interested in fantasy and more organic scenes.

 I found Archipelis Designer and Smoothie 3D easy and fun to use.
 I could use my Illustration as a guide for drawing out the model in separate parts.
 This approach gave me fast results with minimum of effort.
 I didn’t have to learn retopology or UV mapping, it did that bit for me before I had even learned what that was.
-I thought Archipelis Designer was easier to use than Smoothie 3D, it has a better user interface.

 Some 3D models I made using Smoothie 3D using my Illustrations

 I also tried Windows 10 free tool Paint 3D but it was far too limited unfortunately, although I like the focus on ease of use.
 I did make this silly horse in it.